hendrixxD/simple_shell/README.md

 You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

-GitHub

-*There should be one project repository per group.
-If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
-Add your partner as a collaborator. *

 ## More Info